 Finally, check all the boxes in the Amazon Sales Velocity category to give yourself a boost.
 Some of the sales velocity criteria include:

 - High-Quality Images

 - Advertising methods

 - Coupons and promotions

-So, while both badges have a high impact on consumer purchase intent, the main difference is brands have tangible ways to “control” if they're awarded the Best Seller badge.
+While both badges have a high impact on consumer purchase intent, the main difference is brands have tangible ways to “control” if they’re awarded the Best Seller badge.
 I’m not saying if you implement all these changes you will 100% be awarded the badge.
-But, what I am saying, you will be a tough competitor and will drastically increase these chances.
+But, what I am saying, is you will be a tough competitor and will drastically increase these chances.